jess-alejo/dev-resources/README.md

 * [GoogleFonts](https://fonts.google.com/) - Making the web more beautiful, fast, and open through great typography

 ## Free
+* [Awesome](https://github.com/sindresorhus/awesome) - awesome lists about all kinds of interesting topics
 * [Free for developers](https://free-for.dev/#/)
 * [Web Skills](https://andreasbm.github.io/web-skills/) - A visual overview of useful skills to learn as a web developer